The Folk of the Air (series): Development

 The series features appearances by characters from Black's previous Modern Tale of Faerie trilogy, as well as characters from her standalone novel The Darkest Part of the Forest, establishing that those books take place in the same universe as The Folk of the Air series.
 Holly Black has also set her most recent book, ‘The Prisoner's Throne,’ in Elfhame.
 This book is the second in a duology and is preceded by ‘The Stolen Heir’.

+Upcoming books

+A new illustrated novel called A Conspiracy of Charming Monsters: Illustrated tales from Elfhame is to be expected around 3 November 2026.
+The novel is written by Holly Black and illustrated by Solenne Songer [Popularly known as FrostBite Studios].

 Special editions

 The Folk of the Air series has been reprinted into special editions by multiple companies including, illumicate, Fairyloot, and Barnes and Noble.
 In 2022 Litjoy also announced the complete special editions of The Folk of Air series.
 Two years later, Litjoy released a special edition for The Stolen Heir.

 Film adaptation

 In June 2017, it was announced that The Cruel Prince had been optioned for a film adaptation produced by Universal Pictures and Michael De Luca.